 5 Steps to Creating Social Media Brand Ambassadors Throughout Your Organization

-There are strong reasons why social media figures prominently in practically all marketing plans today.
+Social media is a key piece in the marketing plan of most B2B brands, and for good reason.
 Research published by Hootsuite in January 2020 shows that 3.8 billion people, or 49% of the population of the world, use social media.
 You can be sure that the adoption in your specific market segment is even higher.
 The annual growth in the number of social media users is also significant at over 9%.

 This is why it’s important for each business to have a social media presence and strategy.
 I am sure you already have social media channels for your own business and brands.
 You possibly have a specialist or a team and a process to post content on social media and engage with your audience.